Old Norse: Consonants

-The pronunciation of hv is unclear, but it may have been //xʷ// (the assumed Proto-Germanic pronunciation), //hʷ// or the similar phoneme //ʍ//.
+The pronunciation of hv is unclear, but it may have been /[xʷ]/ (the assumed Proto-Germanic pronunciation), /[hʷ]/ or the similar phoneme /[ʍ]/.
 Unlike the three other digraphs, it was retained much longer in all dialects.
-Without ever developing into a voiceless sonorant in Icelandic, it instead underwent fortition to a plosive //kv//, which suggests that instead of being a voiceless sonorant, it retained a stronger frication.
-In some Icelandic dialects it is still preserved as //xʷ// or //xv//.
+Without ever developing into a voiceless sonorant in Icelandic, it instead underwent fortition to a plosive /[kv]/, which suggests that instead of being a voiceless sonorant, it retained a stronger frication.
+In some Icelandic dialects it is still preserved as /[xʷ]/ or /[xv]/.

 Accent

 Old Norse had a stress accent with primary stress generally on the first syllable of the word, a feature reflected particularly in the conservative modern descendants Icelandic and Faroese.
-Evidence from poetic metre, orthographic marks, and later phonological developments suggests that a contrastive prosodic feature—often reconstructed as a pitch or tonal distinction—was already forming in late Proto-Norse or early Old Norse.
-This system later contributed to the development of the modern Swedish and Norwegian tonal accents (traditionally called Accent 1 and Accent 2).
+It is also usually thought that a contrastive prosodic feature—generally reconstructed as a pitch or tonal distinction—was already forming either in late Proto-Norse or, at the latest, in early Old Norse, and that it is reflected in the modern Swedish and Norwegian tonal accents (traditionally called Accent 1 and Accent 2).
+In Danish the modern output of this contrast is, in many varieties, a creaky-voice register called stød.

-The emergence of these tonal contrasts is commonly linked to the interaction of syllable weight, vowel length changes, and the reduction of unstressed syllables during the Viking Age and early Middle Ages.
-The precise dating and mechanism of these prosodic changes remain debated among scholars.
-Some recent studies argue for a “peak delay” model of tonal development rather than an inherited double-peaked melody, while others reinterpret the process as a later phonologization of earlier rhythmic contrasts.
+The emergence of the tonal contrast as a lexical feature is commonly linked to the rise of new disyllabic words due to incorporation of the definite article and vowel epenthesis during the Viking Age and early Middle Ages.
+However, the precise dating and mechanism of the rise of the contrast remains debated among scholars.
+Some studies interpret the process as a phonologization of earlier (Proto-Nordic) rhythmic contrasts involving syllable weight, with vowel length changes and the reduction of unstressed syllables resulting in an inherited double-peaked melody during the Viking Age.
+Others argue for a "peak delay" model of tonal development.

-Icelandic and Faroese retained a primarily stress-based system and did not develop the two-way tonal accent distinction found across much of mainland Norway and Sweden, while Danish developed the related phenomenon of stød in many varieties.
+It has been somewhat controversial whether a lexicalised two-way tonal distinction like the one found across much of mainland Norway and Sweden has ever existed in Icelandic, mostly due to the dearth of unambiguous data, although it is often assumed that it did exist and was subsequently lost.
+It has been argued that evidence of its former existence is preserved, inter alia, in late medieval Icelandic rhyming patterns and in some passages of the Third Grammatical Treatise.
+As for Faroese, older accounts like Hægstad (1916) did report a tonal distinction but later (as early as 18 years later) works did not.
+(Note: Danish influence being the primary hypothesis advanced in Selmer (1924).)

 Primary stress in Old Norse falls on the word stem, so that hyrjar would be pronounced //ˈhyrjar//.
 In compound words, secondary stress falls on the second stem (e.g. lærisveinn, //ˈlɛːɾiˌswɛinː//).